GoMyno-IIT-Goa/Java-Resources/Java Number Theory/Modular Arithmetic.md

 	    /* You can also compute b^(mod-2) using Binary exponentation a*b^(mod-2) % mod */
 	    return result;
 	}
-//If you are calling these functions inside the main method
+//If you are calling these functions inside the main method then make all these functions static since the main method is by default static and a non-static method can't be called inside a static method.

 ```